-Spring Boot for Apache Geode provides the convenience of Spring Boot's convention over configuration approach using auto-configuration with the Spring Framework's powerful abstractions and highly consistent programming model to truly simplify the development of Apache Geode or VMware Tanzu GemFire applications in a Spring context.
+Spring Boot for Apache Geode provides the convenience of Spring Boot's convention over configuration approach by using auto-configuration with Spring Framework's powerful abstractions and highly consistent programming model to simplify the development of Apache Geode applications in a Spring context.

-Secondarily, Spring Boot for Apache Geode & VMware Tanzu GemFire aims to provide developers with a consistent experience whether building and running Spring Boot, Apache Geode & VMware Tanzu GemFire applications locally or in a managed environment, such as with Pivotal CloudFoundry (PCF).
+Secondarily, Spring Boot for Apache Geode provides developers with a consistent experience whether building and running Spring Boot, Apache Geode applications locally or in a managed environment, such as with VMware Tanzu Application Service (TAS).

-This project is a continuation and a logical extension to Spring Data for Apache Geode & VMware Tanzu GemFire's Annotation-based configuration model and the goals set forth in that model: To enable application developers to get up and running as quickly and as easily as possible.
-In fact, Spring Boot for Apache Geode & VMware Tanzu GemFire builds on this very foundation cemented in Spring Data for Apache Geode & VMware Tanzu GemFire (SDG ^[1]) since the Spring Data Kay Release Train.
+This project is a continuation and a logical extension to Spring Data for Apache Geode's Annotation-based configuration model, and the goals set forth in that model: To enable application developers to get up and running as quickly, reliably, and as easily as possible.
+In fact, Spring Boot for Apache Geode builds on this very foundation cemented in Spring Data for Apache Geode since the Spring Data Kay (2.0) Release Train.